Explicit Short Intervals for Primes in Arithmetic Progressions on GRH: Proof of Theorems and

 To deal with~\eqref{eq:A49}, \eqref{eq:A52} and \eqref{eq:A53} for arbitrary $q$ we substitute there the arithmetical function $\eul(q)$ with its upper bound $q$ or its lower bound $\sqrt{q}$ in order to produce in any case upper-bounds $\tilde{F}_0(q)$ and $\tilde{G}_0(q)$ for $F_0(q):=F(q,x_0(q))$ and $G_0(q)$ respectively, and for the function to the left hand side of~\eqref{eq:A52}.
 In this way~\eqref{eq:A49} changes into

 As for Theorem~\ref{th:A1}, functions $\tilde{F}_0$ and those we get from~\eqref{eq:A52} and~\eqref{eq:A53} are decreasing in $q$, while this remains false for $\tilde{G}_0$.
-However, contrary to the situation for Theorem~\ref{th:A1} the parameters $\alpha$ ($=\frac{1}{2}$), $\delta$ ($=1$) and $\rho$ ($=100$) are now fixed, thus we can verify directly that $\rho \geq -\tilde{G}_0'/\tilde{F}_0'$ for any $q\geq 3$ and any integer $8\leq m\leq 20$.
+However, contrary to the situation for Theorem~\ref{th:A1} the parameters $\alpha$ ($=\frac{1}{2}$), $\delta$ ($=1$) and $\rho$ ($=15$) are now fixed, thus we can verify directly that $\rho \geq -\tilde{G}_0'/\tilde{F}_0'$ for any $q\geq 3$ and any integer $8\leq m\leq 20$.
 This shows that for these parameters $(1-\tilde{F}_0)\rho - \tilde{G}_0$ is increasing in the full range for $q$.

 In this way we can conclude that when $8\leq m\leq 20$ all conditions we have to test become monotonous in their dependence of $x$ and $q$, so that we can prove them for $x\geq x_0(q)$ and $q\geq q_0(m)$ by proving them for $x=x_0(q)$ and $q=q_0(m)$.
 We have collected some results in Table~\ref{tab:A8}, for several values of $m$.
-Unfortunately, the computations show that any value of $m$ smaller than $15$ would produce an extremely large $q_0(m)$.
-As a consequence we have selected $m=15$, as reported in Theorem~\ref{th:A2}.
-To complete the proof of Theorem~\ref{th:A2} we still need to test the claim for $3\leq q<5670$ and $x$ in the interval $[(15\eul(q)\ell(q))^2,x_0(q)]$ with $x_0(q)$ given in Table~\ref{tab:A7}.
+We see that the value $m=8$ produces a small enough $q_0(m)$, hence we have selected it, as reported in Theorem~\ref{th:A2}.
+To complete the proof of Theorem~\ref{th:A2} we still need to test the claim for $3\leq q<660$ and $x$ in the interval $[(8\eul(q)\ell(q))^2,x_0(q)]$ with $x_0(q)$ given in Table~\ref{tab:A7}.
 For this purpose we use an analogue of Procedure~{\tt Check}.

 For the second part of the theorem it is sufficient to prove that the right hand side of~\eqref{eq:A23} is larger than $\log(x+h)$ when we increasing $h$ to $h + \eul(q)\sqrt{x}\log x$.
 This modifies~\eqref{eq:A49} into